renaudrenaud/OrangePiZero-LMS-I2C-V2/README.md

 - -p <ipPlayer> to indicate the IP of the player.
 If no parameter, shows the current player info
 - -w <lcd_width> default is 20 for 20x4.
 Use -w 16 to indicate 16x2 LCD
 - -l <lcd_address> indicated by i2cdetect https://www.sites.google.com/site/orangepizero/logitech-media-server/lcd-i2c
-- -c for clock mode to always have the time information on the screen
+- -c for clock mode to always have the time information on the screen.
+Please note this one does not work on the 16x2